acircleda/blog/content/post/2020-02-10-carbon-footprint-google-data/post.md

 df <- data.frame(fromJSON("file location/file", flatten=TRUE))
 ```

-JSON comes unadultered as a list format.
+JSON comes unadulterated as a list format.
 I have no clue how to work with lists.
 So, I flattened it out to a data frame.
 I know how to work with those.

 I was going to write a for-loop to process the file list and automatically load the data, but since I was only working with 12 files (2019), I just did it like this: